alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

 to see the options.
 The most useful option is the `--rainfall` parameter which sets a parameter (the rainfall in mm) of the simulation - values between 1.2 and 1.5 seem to give rise to a good range of patterns.
 Other optional parameters for `generate_patterns.py` allow the generated image to be output as a csv file or a png image.
 The `--transpose` option rotates the image 90 degrees (this was useful for comparing the Python and Matlab network-modelling code).
 Other parameters for running the simulation are in the file `patter_gen_config.py`, you are free to change them.

+#### Running the pattern simulation using the API

+Although `pyveg` has been mostly designed to be used with the CLI as shown above, we can also use `pyveg` functions through the API.
+A tutorial of how to run the simulation of the pattern generation in this way is included in [here](notebooks/tutorial_simulate_patterned_vegetation.ipynb).

 ## Network centrality